jenkinsci/rad-builder-plugin/README.md

 RAD Builder plugin
 ==================
 Copyright &copy; 2009-2011, Romain Seguy, and other contributors.
-Licensed under [MIT License].
+Licensed under MIT License.

 About this plugin
 -----------------